2023 Solar Incentives Guide for St Louis, MO - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-You should discuss your proposed plan with your local St Louis solar panel installer, so that you understand what you'll need and what types of incentives you may or may not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+Be sure to discuss your plan with your local St. Louis solar panel installer, to make sure you know what you'll need and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.